dasch-swiss/dsp-meta/docs/data/future-datamodel.md

 | `url`       | url     | 0-1         |                              |

 !!! question
     Does the model for `Data Management Plan` still make sense?
     Could it be a string?
     Is "available" useful information?
     How do we ensure that either `available` or `url` is set?

 !!! answer
     If we cannot upload the DMP or provide a reference to a published, then we don't need this.

+!!! question
+    Should we then just turn DMP into an optional string/url field?

 #### Publication